7TH EDITION

 Illegal Mining

 Illegal mining is destroying farmland in West Africa.
-Cocoa trees are being destroyed in the search for gold, leaving farmers destitute.
+Cocoa farms are being bulldozed to make way for gold mines, leaving farmers with nothing.

 Pest and Disease

-Pests and diseases are decimating crops.
-Along with this, aging cocoa trees are less productive.
-Farmers are watching their livelihoods vanish.
+Pests and disease are decimating crops.
+Entire communities are watching their livelihoods vanish.

 The result?
 Less cocoa.
 Higher prices.